Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 lastly

-Up until now, we have explained the steps from generating a 3D model using Meshy to display it in a browser using React x Three.js.
-This project is designed to be easy for anyone new to 3D modeling or Three.js.
+So far, we've explained the steps from generating a 3D model using Meshy to displaying it in the browser using React and Three.js.
+This project is designed to be easy to implement, even for those who are new to 3D modeling and Three.js

 • React x Three.js integration